Your Team Spends 31 Hours a Week in Meetings. What Comes Out of Them?

 12 Hours a Week in Meetings That Produce Nothing

 A senior director attends 16 meetings per week.
-Analysis shows 8 of them produce no decisions, no action items, and no documented outcomes.
+The insight team shows 8 of them produce no decisions, no action items, and no documented outcomes.
 That is 12 hours of a senior person's time consumed by meetings that could have been a summary email.

 Critical Context Trapped in One Person's Notes